Travelling by rail, Katarina stopped off in Osaka to put a tick on her bucket list

 From the moment I stepped off the plane, Japan was an assault on the senses.
 Adjusting to the cultural differences I encountered as a non-Japanese speaker on her first trip to the Land of the Rising Sun certainly had its challenges.

-The key purpose of my trip was to investigate how Japan was preparing for the Rugby World Cup and the Tokyo Olympics and Paralympics in 2020.
+The key purpose of my trip was to investigate how Japan was preparing for next year’s Rugby World Cup and the Tokyo Olympics and Paralympics in 2020.